-The sacrament is broken up into two parts: the blessing of the rings and the blessing of the crowns.
-The rings symbolise the unity or engagement of the man and woman as husband and wife.
+There are two parts: the blessing of the rings, and the blessing of the crowns.

+The rings symbolise the sign of the unity or engagement of the man and woman as husband and wife.
 The ring is a symbol of their covenant.
-The priest, representing God and the Church, places the rings on the bride and groom, showing their submission before

-God by their own free will and consent.
+The priest, representing God and the Church, places the rings on the bride and the groom showing their submission before God by their own free will and consent.